Beyond Insight

 At OLONN, sustainable performance is defined as the ability to:

-Rather than increasing output, coaching engagements focus on strengthening the internal systems that support performance — including emotional regulation, attention control, and stress recovery capacity.
+Rather than pushing output, coaching engagements strengthen the internal systems that support performance including emotional regulation, attention control, and stress-recovery capacity.

 Sustainable performance is not about doing more.